badnames/mandelrust/README.md

 - rendering to images

 ## Command line options
-- -w, --width
-Set width of the window in pixes
+- -w, --width: Set width of the window in pixes

-- -h, --height
-Set height of the window in pixels
+- -h, --height: Set height of the window in pixels

-- -x
-The camera offset on the x axis
+- -x: The camera offset on the x axis

-- -y
-The camera offset on the y axis
+- -y: The camera offset on the y axis

-- -s, --scale
-Set the size of the viewport on the x and y axis
+- -s, --scale: Set the size of the viewport on the x and y axis

-- -i --itterations
-The maximum number of itterations per pixel.
+- -i --itterations: The maximum number of itterations per pixel.

-Since I am writing this program in order to learn rust, there will be some messy code in this repository.
+P.S.: Since I am writing this program in order to learn rust, there might be some messy code in this repository ;)